rails/importmap-rails/README.md

 end
 ```

+## Sweeping the cache in development and test

+Generating the import map json and modulepreloads may require resolving hundreds of assets.
+This can take a while, so these operations are cached, but in development and test, we watch for changes to both `config/importmap.rb` and files in `app/javascript` to clear this cache.
+This feature can be controlled in an environment configuration file via the boolean `config.importmap.sweep_cache`.

 ## Expected errors from using the es-module-shim

 While import maps are native in Chrome and Edge, they need a shim in other browsers that'll produce a JavaScript console error like `TypeError: Module specifier, 'application' does not start with "/", "./", or "../".`.
 This error is normal and does not have any user-facing consequences.